codetalkio/codethoughts.io/README.md

 To remove some of the hassle associated with updating the site, a git pre-push hook can be created.

-Copy the following into `.git/hooks/pre-push` and `chmod +x pre-push` to make it executable.
+Copy the following into `.git/hooks/pre-push` and `chmod +x .git/hooks/pre-push` to make it executable.

 ```bash
 # Get the current dir